shobande-femi/menufactory/README.md

 The name of the next state can be a plain old string, an enumeration or a lambda that returns a string/enumeration.
 I suggest always using enumeration as they are less prone to errors.

-When you map to an enumeration, use `to_` (with an underscore).
-The reason for this is documented [here](https://github.com/shobande-femi/ussd-menu-builder/blob/42f375e6963ca449a123e21a33915c78abeeec26/src/main/kotlin/state/StateHandler.kt#L50)

 You can use regular expression for matching inputs to next states.
 You needn't escape any characters in the regex.
 Simply use triple quotes around the